dividedmind/statistics-done-wrong/hiding.rst

 cell growth and development and hence must function correctly to prevent cancer.
-When all 18 published studies on TP53 and cancer were analyzed together, the result was a highly statistically significant correlation: TP53 could clearly be measured to tell likely a tumor is to kill you.
+When all 18 published studies on TP53 and cancer were analyzed together, the result was a highly statistically significant correlation: TP53 could clearly be measured to tell how likely a tumor is to kill you.

 But then suppose we dig up *unpublished* results on TP53: data that had been mentioned in other studies but not published or analyzed.
 Add this data to the